 Students at Davis Creek Primary School will develop the knowledge and skills to be proficient and effective mathematicians in a global world.

-Japanese is taught as a year-long specialist subject from Foundation to Grade 6 as part of the Languages Program.
-We understand our students come from multicultural backgrounds and we seek to enhance and develop their cultural awareness as well as build their proficiency to communicate and write in Japanese.
-Research has shown learning an additional language has many benefits to a child’s growth and development particularly with their memory and problem-solving skills.
-Our program aims for all students to:
+Japanese is taught as a year-long language program from Foundation to Grade 6.
+We understand our students come from multicultural backgrounds and we seek to enhance and develop their cultural awareness as well as build their proficiency to communicate in another language.
+Research has shown learning additional languages has many benefits to a child’s growth and development particularly with their memory and problem-solving skills.

 The Physical Education program at Davis Creek Primary School assists students to achieve independence in developing and maintaining their physical, mental, social and emotional health.
 Our program highlights the importance of a healthy and active lifestyle.
 Students are involved in many forms of physical activity, from individual and non-competitive activity to competitive team games.
 Students develop fundamental motor skills before progressing to complex movement patterns that are integral to team sports.
 Our program encourages students to enjoy being active as they integrate motor skills and tactical knowledge to improve individual and team performance.
 Emphasis is on participation and improvement not winning.